Hjulsta

 Hjulsta, a suburb of Stockholm known for its working-class roots, is often associated with Tensta but boasts its own subway station.
-This station, the terminal point of the blue line, has been operational since 1975.
+Hjulsta is considered an informal area part of Tensta.
+This station, the terminal point of the Blue Line, has been operational since 1975.

+In the 2020 census, the population was recorded as 4,481.

 The name ‘Hjulsta’ for the contemporary urban area is derived from an ancient village that existed in the vicinity since at least the 1480s.